Skip to main content

 Most kids cope with normal fears and worries with gentle support from their parent.
 As they grow, they get over fears they had at a younger age.

-Talk to your doctor if your child's fears:
+Talk to your doctor or a mental health provider if your child's fears:

 • seem extreme or last past the normal age